NBCLab/Onboarding/README.md

 # Onboarding
 Resources and activities for new NBC Lab members.
-Inspired by the [Whitaker lab's](https://github.com/WhitakerLab) great [Onboarding](https://github.com/WhitakerLab/Onboarding) repo.
+Inspired by the [Whitaker lab's](https://github.com/WhitakerLab) great [Onboarding](https://github.com/WhitakerLab/Onboarding) repository.

 ## Resource Access and Communication
 1. Ask [Dr. Laird](mailto:alaird@fiu.edu) to give you access to the NBC Lab and FIU Neuroscience Google calendars.